The Unassisted Triple Play and Catchers

 The date was April 27, 1976 and the location was Agawam Ball Park near Springfield, Massachusetts.
 It was a high school baseball game between the Agawam High Brownies and the Ludlow High Lions.

-According to the Springfield, MA Daily News account of the play, there was a runner on second and third when a Ludlow batter tried to lay down a suicide squeeze bunt.
+According to the Springfield, MA Daily News account of the play, there was a runner on second and third when a Ludlow batter tried to lay down a squeeze bunt.

 However, the squeeze didn't go according to plan.
 The bunt popped up weakly and Agawam High's catcher, Brian Rheault, caught it (out #1).